brianna-ai/brianna-ai.github.io/README.md

 # brianna-ai.github.io
-Utilizing HTML and CSS to build a website from scratch.
+Utilizing HTML, CSS, and JavaScript to build a website from scratch.